ansible/ansible/docs/docsite/rst/user_guide/ansible_docker_master_slave.rst

 Docker
 ````````
 Per Docker, docker is a computer program that performs operating-system-level virtualization known as containerization.
 That's really just a fancy way to saying container software.
+The great thing about docker is its extensibility, with a relatively basic Dockerfile you can configure a static image based on just about anything.
+If you want Linux, you got it.
+If you want RedHat, you got it.
+If you want a basic linux image of about 5MB but you want SSH and only SSH, they've already got you covered.
+The DockerHub feature (which is also free) allows anyone to upload an image of their software for anyone else to download.
+For the purposes of this guide, I'll assume you've already got a DockerHub account.

 Virtual Machines and VirtualBox
 ````````